Getty Images/iStockphoto

 Bandwidth limitations

 Hotspot connectivity is meant for situational internet access, not as a full-time substitute for an internet connection.
 Like iPhone hotspots, Android devices have limited bandwidth for hotspot use.
-The ideal hotspot use case for end users is to send a last email or Slack message telling their coworkers that they've lost power or their internet is down.
+The ideal hotspot use case for end users is to send a quick email or Slack message telling coworkers that they've lost power or their internet is down.

-Bandwidth limitations mean slow speeds or dropped connections when a user connects multiple devices to an Android hotspot.
+Bandwidth limitations mean slow speeds or dropped Wi-Fi connections when a user connects multiple devices to an Android hotspot.
 Poor network coverage or high demand for data usage also contribute to bandwidth issues.

 Battery drain

 Using an Android device as a hotspot can quickly drain the battery, especially if users turn it on for extended periods or connect multiple devices to it.
-Battery drain can significantly limit the usefulness of the hotspot for users who need to rely on their device for other functions.
+Battery drain can significantly limit the value of the hotspot for users who need to rely on their device for other functions.

 End-user education

 Many users might not be aware of the security risks associated with using an Android hotspot.
 They also might not know how to secure their device and network properly.
-This lack of awareness can lead to the inadvertent exposure of sensitive information or the unintentional sharing of the hotspot with unauthorized users.
+This lack of awareness can lead to the inadvertent exposure of sensitive information or the sharing of the hotspot with unauthorized users.

 The other user training element to consider is the costs associated with hotspot data usage.
-A BYOD user resorting to their Android device hotspot for business connectivity could easily blow through their personal account's data allotment, leading to an unexpectedly high bill from their carrier.
+A BYOD user resorting to their hotspot for business connectivity could easily blow through their personal account's data allotment, leading to an unexpectedly high bill from their carrier.
 Such a high charge might exceed their corporate cellphone or BYOD expense allotment if not planned correctly.
 Users with an Android hotspot on their corporate-issued phone will need training on corporate hotspot usage policies, managing cellular data and troubleshooting.

 Troubleshooting an Android smartphone hotspot can be tricky for service desks and end users.
-Creating troubleshooting documentation for the service desk and even providing end users with basic hotspot training is worth the extra time to help save the productivity of remote and hybrid workers.
+Creating troubleshooting documentation for the service desk and even providing users with basic hotspot training is worth the extra time to help save the productivity of remote and hybrid workers.
 Service desk teams should start with their carrier's troubleshooting documentation for reliable instructions.

 When dealing with an unexpected Android hotspot issue, there are a few steps that IT admins and users can follow that will typically fix the problem.
+Before moving into deeper settings, restart the phone, confirm mobile data works on the handset itself and toggle airplane mode on and off.
+If the device does not have a working cellular connection, the hotspot will not be reliable either.

-Check for compatibility and availability
+1. Check for compatibility and availability

 Verify that the device trying to connect to the hotspot is compatible with the Android device's hotspot feature.
 Some older devices might not be compatible with newer hotspot features.

-Check network settings
+2. Check network and hotspot settings

 Samsung and Google both provide documentation for checking network settings on their devices.

-Verify standard Android device settings
+3. Verify standard Android device settings

-- Verify mobile data is enabled and ensure healthy network coverage bars are at the top.
+• Verify mobile data is enabled and ensure healthy network coverage bars are at the top.

-- Turn off power saver mode on the user's device.
+• Turn off power saver mode on the user's device.

-- Turn off data saver mode.
+• Turn off data saver mode.

-- Disable the device's VPN.
+• Disable the device's VPN.

-Reset network settings
+4. Reset network settings

-Update the OS and software
+5. Update the OS and software

 As with checking or resetting network settings, users should look for documentation from their carrier to find the best way to update their device.